-In layman's terms, corporate brands are B2B focused, they relate to companies, rather than end consumers.
-Corporate branding is the practice of building, growing and promoting the company brand as a corporate entity.
-It is how a corporation presents itself to the world, but also how it presents itself to its own talent.
+Corporate branding is about building, growing, and promoting the company brand as a corporate entity.
+It is how an enterprise presents itself to the world and to its employees.

-In many ways, it is much broader than your conventional branding efforts as it involves integrating a consistent outlook in all your marketing communications and corporate social responsibility (CSR) activities.
+In many ways, it is much broader than your conventional branding efforts, ensuring consistency in all marketing communications and corporate social responsibility (CSR) activities.

 Table of Contents